In today’s episode, you’ll discover if you should learn trading from YouTube (or not).

 For example, does the breakout trading setup make you money in the long run?
 Or should you stop taking counter-trend trades for example, because they’re costing you money?

 This is how you go about getting to the next stage of trading if you already have some experience under your belt.
+You’ll then level up and learn to be a trader who utilises data to improve your trading results.

 If you find that the trading content out there is being regurgitated and it’s the same old thing over again, then stop watching more trading videos or stop watching YouTube videos.
 Pause this video, close it and get your trading plan up and running.